pygame/pygame/docs/reST/index.rst

   Manage the incoming events from various input devices and the windowing platform.

 :doc:`ref/examples`
-  Various programs demonstrating the use of individual pyame modules.
+  Various programs demonstrating the use of individual pygame modules.

 :doc:`ref/font`
-  Loading and rendering Truetype fonts.
+  Loading and rendering TrueType fonts.

 :doc:`ref/freetype`
   Enhanced Pygame module for loading and rendering font faces.